 - Prep a small container filled with damp, well-draining soil or perlite.
 Coconut coir is also a good rooting medium for Scindapsus treubii.
 In a pinch, plain water works too!

 - Nestle the cutting into the container, burying the lowest nodes in the medium.
 Be sure that no leaves are in the rooting medium.
 This can lead to rotting.

 - Place the container in a warm spot with indirect light, away from harsh direct sun that could burn the leaf, and keep the soil moderately moist.

 - Watch for new growth emerging from the cutting over the next few weeks to a month.
 Once roots form, transfer the cutting to a larger pot with well-draining soil.

 - Don’t worry if Scindapsus treubii ‘Moonlight’ plants seem slow to propagate at first; they’ll grow rapidly once they’ve taken root.

 - Use single-node, single-leaf cuttings for the highest chance of propagation success.

 Let your soil dry out a bit between waterings and ensure your pot provides proper drainage.
-Persisting issues may call for repotting in fresh soil and reducing water to stave off issues with the roots.
+Persistent problems may call for repotting in fresh soil and reducing water to stave off issues with the roots.